10 Proven Benefits (and Drawbacks) of Quartz Countertops

 Engineered Quartz is a tempting alternative to granite and marble as a kitchen countertop material.
-As a matter of fact, its demand continues to rise over recent years.
+As a matter of fact, its demand has continued to rise over recent years.
 Thanks to advancing technology, the product continues to improve in terms of quality and appearance.
-As such, quartz slabs today are more durable than ever.
+As such, quartz countertops today are more durable than ever.
 Furthermore, they require minimal upkeep, unlike natural stones.

 If you are curious to know more about this synthetic stone, here’s a list of FAQs about this particular material: